Buka Entertainment: New ownership (2008-present)

 In early 2008, Finam Holdings and the Norum Fund, cumulatively owning the controlling interest of Buka's shares, expressed their intentions to sell the company.
 Ustinov, Antonov, Beloborodov, and Ravun, collectively holding the rest of the company's shares, supported this decision.
 The same year, in July, another Russian video games publisher and developer, the 1C Company, announced the acquisition of Buka Entertainment.
 Both companies highlighted that they would not merge: instead, they planned collaborative publishing, marketing, and distribution activities.

-Affected by the global financial crisis, Buka lost part of its revenue, resulting in the company's massive layoff in 2009.
+Due to the 2008 financial crisis, Buka lost part of its revenue, resulting in the company's massive layoff in 2009.
 According to Buka's general director, Alexander Mikhailov, the releases of Company of Heroes: Tales of Valor and Saints Row 2 helped the company to recover from the financial losses.
 In 2010, together with Alawar (bought the same year by 1C as well), Buka published the third part of a popular casual game series Farm Frenzy.

 Upon localizing AAA-projects Portal 2 and Might & Magic Heroes VI in 2011, the company opened its own digital shop in 2013.
 In 2015, Buka gained the status of a licensed publisher on Steam.

 In the following years, the company expanded its partnerships with international partners, becoming Activision Blizzard's, Nintendo's, and Steam Controller's official distributor in Russia.

 In 2017-2018, Buka participated in several exhibitions.
 In May, its quest Darkestville Castle was nominated in the category "Excellence in Narrative" at the international exhibition DevGAMM.
 Later the same year, the company presented its localization of Kingdom Come: Deliverance at VK (service).
 In 2018, Buka appeared with its upcoming release of 9 Monkeys of Shaolin at the Game Developers Conference and Gamescom, organized in San Francisco and Cologne respectively.

 In March 2021, Buka's general director, Alexander Mikhailov, died of a stroke.
 In June of the same year, the company reported the death of Mikhailov's successor, Maxim Lelkov.